voltrue2/gracenode/README.md

 ```

 ###.exit(errorMessage [string*])
-Exits GraceNode and attempts to gracefully shutdown the process.
+Exits gracenode and attempts to gracefully shutdown the process.
 You can give it an error message in case you want to stop the process due to an error.
 ```
 gracenode.exit('financialCrisis');
 ```

 ###.getRootPath()
-Returns the root path of the application (not the root path of GraceNode)
+Returns the root path of the application (not the root path of gracenode)
 ```
 var appRoot = gracenode.getRootPath();
 ```